Signs of Mold in Your House- Is Mold in Your Home Making You Sick?

 So, while testing such as a skin prick test or radioallergosorbent blood test for mold may be able to measure the body’s immune response to mold to identify an allergy, it will not be able to identify those who will respond with a resolution of symptoms despite negative testing.

-Since many physicians do not believe mold can cause any harm to health, the best choice to find treatment is to consult a functional medicine doctor or naturopath.
-Those trained in these areas will be able to perform much more extensive testing for mold than many practicing more traditional medicine.
+Since many traditional physicians do not believe mold can cause any harm to health, they’re unlikely to order these tests, however.
+It will thus be best to consult with a functional medicine doctor, naturopath, of functional nutrition dietitian to order these tests.
+Those trained in functional medicine and nutrition can order and interpret mold testing, and help provide detailed guidance on how to treat mold toxicity if testing confirms it is in fact an issue.
 You could also consider searching for a physician who specializes in treating mold through Surviving Mold website.

-If you are concerned that you have been exposed to excessive mold at some point in your life, consider a test for both yourself and your home environment.
-However, even if the tests come back negative, keep in mind that you may not know the true benefit of removing mold from your body or environment until it is actually completed.
+If you are concerned that you have been exposed to excessive mold at some point in your life or suffering from mold toxicity symptoms, consider a high-quality and proven mold mycotoxin test for yourself as well as environment testing for your home.
+However, even if the tests come back negative, remember that you may not know the true benefit of removing mold from your body or environment until it is completed.

 How to Tell if You Have Mold in Your House